Jonathan Rauch: Political views

-In terms of political philosophy, Rauch has referred to himself as "an admirer of James Madison and Edmund Burke" and a "radical incrementalist", meaning one who favors "revolutionary change on a geological time scale."
-He has also summarized Burke's views, and his views, in that "utopianism and perfectionism, however well intended, should never displace reasonable caution in making social policy...
-It's much easier to damage society... than to repair it."

-He has in the past described himself as "an unrepentantly atheistic Jewish homosexual".
-He defines his view as apatheism, in which he respects other people's choices of religiosity or absence of religion without making a big deal of them.
+In terms of political philosophy, Rauch once referred to himself as "an admirer of James Madison and Edmund Burke" and a "radical incrementalist", meaning one who favors "revolutionary change on a geological time scale".
+He also summarized Burke's views, and his views, in that "utopianism and perfectionism, however well intended, should never displace reasonable caution in making social policy.
+It's much easier to damage society... than to repair it".
+In 2003, Rauch described himself as "an unrepentantly atheistic Jewish homosexual".
+He defines his view as "apatheism", in which he respects other people's choices of religiosity or absence of religion without making a big deal of them.
 He contrasts this with American atheists who seek to evangelize and convert people away from religion, actions that he is critical of.
+By 2025, he said that he appreciated the positive contributions of religion.

-In political science and economics, Rauch is known for coining and promoting the term "demosclerosis" as "government's progressive loss of the ability to adapt"—a process in which specific benefits, going to special interests, bill the common taxpayer, which uses the medical term sclerosis to apply to government drift.
-He is a critic of communism, calling it "the deadliest fantasy in human history".
+In political science and economics, Rauch is known for coining and promoting the term "demosclerosis" as "government's progressive loss of the ability to adapt"—a process in which specific benefits, going to special interests, bill the common taxpayer, which uses the medical term "sclerosis" to apply to government drift.
+He is a critic of communism, in 2003 calling it "the deadliest fantasy in human history".
+In 2026, after having previously rejected it (while accepting a "semi-fascist" characterization) and describing it as "patrimonialist", he then argued that "fascist" best described Donald Trump's governing style.

+Personal life

+In 2010, Rauch married Michael Lai in Washington, D.C.
+As of 2019, they reside in Northern Virginia.